Lightweight Structure-Aware Attention for Visual Understanding: Related Work

 \section{Related Work}

-\textbf{ViTs for visual understanding.} After the success of ViT~\cite{dosovitskiy2020image}, transformer architectures have been widely adopted in a variety of visual understanding tasks~\cite{carion2020end,strudel2021segmenter,arnab2021vivit,vaswani2021scaling,yuan2021tokens,xiao2021early}.
-Several approaches have proposed improvements to the original ViT~\cite{dosovitskiy2020image}, \eg, using a teacher-student scheme~\cite{touvron2021training}, a better tokenization scheme~\cite{yuan2021tokens}, or using small splits of the tokens to obtain richer local information~\cite{han2021transformer}.
-Recently, several approaches try to combine transformers and CNNs to leverage the best of each world.
-Some of these incorporate convolutions into the attention block~\cite{wu2021cvt,d2021convit,fan2021multiscale,li2022uniformer} to increase the expressivity of self-attention.
-Others employ the hierarchical structure of CNNs to learn better discriminative features~\cite{dai2021coatnet,li2022uniformer,liu2021swin,zhang2021aggregating,wang2021pyramid,fan2021multiscale,wu2021cvt,li2022mvitv2}.
-To handle the complexity of hierarchical ViTs, these approaches use convolutions instead of self-attention operators in the early stages~\cite{dai2021coatnet,li2022uniformer}, adopt local attention~\cite{liu2021swin,zhang2021aggregating}, or downsampled attention~\cite{wang2021pyramid,fan2021multiscale,wu2021cvt,li2022mvitv2}.
-While these methods heavily depend on handcrafted designs, our proposed model purely based on LiSA achieves notable performance without such designs due to the high expressivity and efficiency of LiSA.
+\textbf{ViTs for visual understanding.} After the success of ViT~\citep{dosovitskiy2020image}, transformer architectures have been widely adopted in a variety of visual understanding tasks~\citep{carion2020end,strudel2021segmenter,arnab2021vivit,vaswani2021scaling,yuan2021tokens,xiao2021early}.
+Several approaches have proposed improvements to the original ViT~\citep{dosovitskiy2020image}, \eg, using a teacher-student scheme~\citep{touvron2021training}, a better tokenization scheme~\citep{yuan2021tokens}, or using small splits of the tokens to obtain richer local information~\citep{han2021transformer}.
+Recently, several approaches employ the hierarchical structure by adopting efficient local attention techniques~\citep{liu2021swin,zhang2021aggregating,dong2022cswin}.
+However, their representation powers are still low due to the limitations of self-attention.
+In this paper, we propose a new hierarchical ViT model family, LiSANets, achieving state-of-the-art performance with less computation due to the high expressivity and efficiency of LiSA.